kodekloudhub/community-faq/docs/playgrounds.md

 Also a popular topic on the forums is "*I tried to launch an EKS/AKS/GKE cluster, but I got this permission error*".
 The permission errors are for the reasons stated in the previous paragraph.
 We have curated cluster builds that will work on the playgrounds.
 See [here](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/managed-clusters).

 Note that `eksctl` is not supported on AWS playgrounds as it asserts IAM permissions that are not granted.

+Also don't try to use terraform, CloudFormation, ARM templates etc that you find elsewhere on the Internet as they will almost certainly not work, again due to IAM restrictions.